Sean Kugler

 Sean Patrick Kugler (born August 9, 1966) is an American football coach who was most recently the offensive line coach for the DC Defenders of the United Football League (UFL).
 He was previously the head coach at the University of Texas at El Paso (UTEP) from 2013 to 2017.
 Kugler was an assistant coach in the NFL for the Detroit Lions (2001–2005), Buffalo Bills (2007–2009), Pittsburgh Steelers (2010–2012), Denver Broncos (2018) and Arizona Cardinals (2019-2022).

-Early years
+Early life

 Kugler was born and raised in Lockport, New York where his father, Robert, was the assistant fire chief.
 He has two brothers and two sisters.

 Playing career

 Kugler attended the University of Texas at El Paso (UTEP) from 1984 to 1988, earning letterman honors in football for all four years.
 The 1988 team played in the Independence Bowl.
 His position coach at UTEP was Andy Reid, who would later become head coach of the NFL's Philadelphia Eagles and Kansas City Chiefs.

 Kugler signed with the Pittsburgh Steelers as an undrafted free agent in 1989, but after sustaining a concussion in training camp, he was released.
 In 1991, he was drafted by the Sacramento Surge of the World League of American Football (WLAF).
 He started at guard for one season with the Surge.